 Did I mention I picked 40 pounds of fresh strawberries this week?
-Well, yeah, I did, and I will freeze most of them.
-But I also have been making honey sweetened jam, agar-jello and jam, and smoothies with many of the adorable heart-shaped lovelies too.
+Well, I did, I'm crazy!
+And I will freeze most of them.
+But I also have been making honey sweetened jam, jello and jam, and smoothies with many of the adorable heart-shaped lovelies too.
 When it is the season for a fresh fruit I really try and make the most of it.
 There really is no better way to eat fruit than fresh-in-season and right from the vine, plant or tree!

 And, I just couldn't wait another minute to share this recipe.
 It is a revised "healthy" version to the traditional fresh strawberry pie that you can see advertised in the ol' ma and pop diners in the US.
 A traditional summer treat.
 I went to researching what was made in those pies and some were made with a lot of sugar, butter and cream.
 And, some were also made with strawberry flavorings and red dye.
 I was in shock!
 Why on earth would you need to add flavor and dye to fresh strawberries?!
 They are glorious and divine just by themselves and I would be super happy to just eat them as is right off the plant.

 So, yeah, I did my researching and came up with using some healthy alternative ingredients to make this treat.
 I used agar powder to help gel the fresh strawberries with a nice honey-sweet sauce.
 Agar powder is derived from an algae seaweed that offers lots of nutritional value and fiber too.
 And it may look like you are indulging in some super sweet treat, but this pie just brings out the already amazing flavors of fresh berries, coconut and honey.
 It can also be made with Grass-Fed Gelatin, which is a great health supplement as well, read here to learn more.
 This pie is my take on what a fresh strawberry pie should taste like and if you can get your hands on some fresh ripe strawberries- then don't think twice on making this summer treat!
 And, after you make it once, you'll see why I almost double this recipe every time I make it :)

 Fresh Strawberry Pie Recipe